Health Occupations

 Division: Health Occupations

 Students are acquainted with the procedures necessary for efficient dental office management.
-Topics include appointment book control, accounts receivable and payable, payroll, dental record keeping, third party payment, patient recall, inventory control, telephone techniques, and use of computer hardware and software unique to the dental office.
+Topics include appointment scheduling, accounts receivable and payable, payroll, dental record keeping, third party payment, patient recall, inventory control, telephone techniques, and use of computer hardware and software unique to the dental office.
 This course is offered in a self-paced format.
 Group 2 course.

 HDA 160 - Dental Emergencies